Mohamed-eng3/Dialect_Classification/README.md

 # Dialect Classification

-go to the file directory and in the shell type:
+go to the file directory and in the terminal type:

 pip install requirements.txt